 Learning Anytime, Anywhere

 The Mobile Learning @ The Hill Program provides Seton Hill's academic community with 24/7 access to a world of learning, in addition to the tools they need to engage in it fully.
-Through this program, faculty are provided with an iPad and/or MacBook and the training to integrate mobile technology resources into the academic environment.
-All traditional full-time undergraduate students receive an iPad, and all traditional full-time freshmen also receive a MacBook.
+Through this program, faculty are provided with a MacBook Air and the training to integrate mobile technology resources into the academic environment.
+All traditional full-time undergraduate students receive a MacBook Air.

 Mobile Learning @ the Hill Technology By Program

-- Traditional full-time undergraduate students (all academic programs): MacBook & iPad
+- Traditional full-time undergraduate students (all academic programs): MacBook Air

-- M.S. in Physician Assistant (graduate) students: MacBook & iPad
+- M.S. in Physician Assistant (graduate) students: MacBook Air

-Seton Hill Recognized by Apple for the Fifth Time
+Seton Hill Recognized by Apple for the 6th Time!

 Seton Hill’s Information Technology staff maintain self-servicing status with Apple.
 This means that students, faculty and staff:

 - Don’t need to leave campus to receive Apple support.